Fire3galaxy/UCR-Unity-Tour/Another Stream/Assets/_Scenes/README.txt

-	- geodude water can voice chat with other users using pun instead of unity network Voice Tour combines Voice Scene and First Tour, implementing the same tour scene features with Photon's network instead UI Screen is a scene that reads and loads Photon rooms in a lobby
+	- geodude water can voice chat with other users using pun instead of unity network Voice Tour combines Voice Scene and First Tour, implementing the same tour scene features with Photon's network instead UI Screen is a scene that reads and loads Photon rooms in a lobby Room Page is the UI for the first full-fledged demo, complete with creating and joining rooms